MUSA611-CPLN692-spring2020/MUSA611-CPLN692-week-10/lab/lab1/README.md

 Your prototype should contain your choice of five of the following components.

-- Table
+- Table - done
-- Input Group
+- Input Group - done
-- Button Group
+- Button Group - done
-- Glyph Icon
+- Glyph Icon - done
 - Label
 - Alert
-- Tooltip
+- Tooltip - done

 ### Media Queries